Greece, with its 6,000 islands and islets scattered in the Aegean and Ionian Seas, is full of honeymoon destinations.

 The exotic Ionian island is a unique example of how elegance and nature can interact.
-With a long history and lush greenery that is nowhere else to be found, this island was the choice for newlyweds even in antiquity, when Jason and Medea got married there.
+With a unique combination of long history and lush greenery, this island was the choice for newlyweds even in antiquity, when Jason and Medea got married there.

 The Venetian influence in the old city, the small villages spread across the island, the emerald beaches, and the delicious cuisine are only a few assets of the northwestern island.

 One of the most beautiful and well-known beaches on the island of Corfu, the picturesque Canal d’Amour or “Channel of Love,” is known throughout Europe and worldwide as the beach for true lovers who want to stay together forever.

 Located in the north of the island near Sidari, about 32 kilometers (20 miles) from the main town and on the westernmost tip of the island’s northern shore, it is remarkable for its sculpted sandstone rocks which rise up on either side, forming a natural fjord-like canal.